Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model

 We emphasize here the remarkable agreement obtained between all 4 methods.
-The three numerical techniques are in principle exact, but all have their practical limitations, such as the sign problem noted below for QMC methods (see also supplementary on-line material).
+The three numerical techniques are in principle exact, but all have their practical limitations, such as the sign problem noted below for QMC methods.

-The key physical difference between couplings $M(k,q)$ like that in Eqs. (\ref{int}) and (\ref{vertex}), and the $k$-independent couplings considered in previous works on polarons, is that now we have a non-diagonal (in site index) electron-phonon coupling.
-Thus the phonons cause the bandwidth to fluctuate, and can by themselves generate hopping between sites.
-The lowest-order interaction process contributing to $E_{GS}$ is 2nd order in $M(k,q)$; higher corrections come from even powers of $M$.
-The same applies to the polaron self-energy, and hence to the polaron mass, quasiparticle renormalization, etc. Consider now a pair of vertices, connected by a phonon of momentum $q$; they can be written as
+The key new feature of couplings $M(k,q)$ like that in Eqs. (\ref{int}) and (\ref{vertex}), compared to $k$-independent couplings, is that they are non-diagonal in site index.
+Thus phonons cause the bandwidth to fluctuate, and can by themselves generate hopping between sites.
+The lowest-order process contributing to $E_{GS}$ is 2nd order in $M(k,q)$; higher corrections come from even powers of $M$.
+The same applies to the polaron self-energy, the polaron mass, quasiparticle renormalization, etc. Consider now a pair of vertices, connected by a phonon of momentum $q$; we have